mjpitz/mjpitz/site/src/content/blog/2024-08-14-health-and-healing.md

 an athlete; my EMDR specialist was focused on past trauma and pulling me out of the fawn and freeze states.

 From my doctors to my friends, I have had an amazing team of women supporting me along the way.
-(A special shout-out to Tabitha, Bonnie, Wendy, Amy, Rachel, Amanda, Nicole, Sidney, and Vicki - y'all have been wonderful and I appreciate the help, advice, and support you've given along the way ❤️.)
+(A special shout-out to Tabitha, Bonnie, Wendy, Rachel, Amanda, Nicole, and Vicki - y'all have been wonderful and I appreciate the help, advice, and support you've given along the way ❤️.)

 [SMART Recovery]: https://smartrecovery.org/